By Sunil Kishen, VP Sales and Partnerships, Aviatrix Systems Inc.

 - Encrypted cross-project peering.

-- Encrypted site-to-GCP scalable connectivity.
+- Encrypted site-to-Google Cloud scalable connectivity.

 - Encryption on Cloud Interconnect.

-Aviatrix networking and GCP reference architecture
+Aviatrix networking and Google Cloud reference architecture

-GCP cross-network and cross-project encrypted peering
+Google Cloud cross-network and cross-project encrypted peering

 Highlights of Aviatrix cross-project peering